appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 Please note, this comes with **Keep Existing Rating** selected by default.
 If you choose to **Reset rating when this version released** option, it will reset all past **reviews and ratings** of your app in **App Store**.
 :::

-## Microsoft InTune Metadata Information
+## Microsoft Intune Metadata Information

 The metadata information field can be changed according to the store credentials selection in Publish Settings.
-If InTune credential is selected as store credentials, the metadata screen will automatically include Microsoft InTune metadata information.
+If Intune credential is selected as store credentials, the metadata screen will automatically include Microsoft Intune metadata information.

-:::danger Microsoft InTune Metadata and Credential
+:::danger Microsoft Intune Metadata and Credential

-If the Microsoft InTune credential is not selected, the metadata fields will not change.
-For this reason, make sure that you have integrated [**Microsoft InTune credential**](/account/my-organization/api-integrations/adding-microsoft-intune-api-key) and selected the correct credentials in [**Publish Settings**](/publish-module/publish-settings#store-credentials).
+If the Microsoft Intune credential is not selected, the metadata fields will not change.
+For this reason, make sure that you have integrated [**Microsoft Intune credential**](/account/my-organization/api-integrations/adding-microsoft-intune-api-key) and selected the correct credentials in [**Publish Settings**](/publish-module/publish-settings#store-credentials).

 :::

 ### Metadata Auto-Population

-If there is existing metadata associated with your app on the Microsoft InTune, the **Metadata Information** page will automatically populate these fields with the existing data.
+If there is existing metadata associated with your app on the Microsoft Intune, the **Metadata Information** page will automatically populate these fields with the existing data.
 This feature simplifies the update process by allowing you to review and modify the pre-filled information rather than starting from scratch.
 It ensures consistency and accuracy in your app’s metadata across different versions.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3954-inTuneMetadataRetrieve.png' />